An honest accounting

 This page lays out, with no marketing varnish, what LineNow actually replaces vs what it enhances vs what it integrates with.

-The analogy, properly framed
+The category, properly framed

 That is what we are doing for procurement.
 For the procurement workflow specifically — deciding what to buy, sending the order, tracking the reply, receiving the goods, paying the bill, learning from the data — LineNow delivers the equivalent of that scope-of-capability collapse.
 Not by being all of those products.
 By giving you, in one tool, the breadth of value that the procurement-adjacent slice of each of them used to provide.